Skip to main content

 This residency program provides residents with experience and training in delivering advanced services to patients within ambulatory care clinics.

 Residents have the opportunity to gain expertise in a variety of ambulatory care experiences.
-All residents will complete the following rotations: orientation, academic preceptorship, ambulatory pharmacy management, primary care and a longitudinal rotation in the anticoagulation case management service.
+All residents will complete required learning experiences which include core and selective specialty clinic learning experiences.
 Residents will spend at least 4 months in specialty clinics if they early committed from a UI Health Care PGY1 program, and 6 months if they completed an external PGY1.
 Residents will individualize their training by selecting from more than 25 ambulatory care pharmacy experiences.
 Longitudinal experience may be offered in many of the ambulatory experiences based on resident interest.

 Learning experiences are selected based on the interest of the resident, availability, and interest of the ambulatory care clinic or service.
 The resident’s experience is further enhanced through the completion of a major research project, service commitment, and teaching opportunities.